Travelin‘ Rick was sitting on a park bench one warm autumn day. An elderly man was sitting next to him.

 Santa told Travelin‘ Rick about Suzie and Brian and how they had both gotten themselves into some trouble this past year and how very worried he was about them.

 When Travelin‘ Rick returned home he met with Suzie and Brian in the park.
-They seemed like shy children, good children.
+They seemed like shy but good children.

 “Someone up north is very worried about you two children,” said Travelin‘ Rick.
 “He seems to think that you two are in some kind of trouble.”